napari/napari/docs/plugins/npe2_getting_started.md

 For more information on the tool see the repository README](https://github.com/chanzuckerberg/napari-hub-cli).

-If you want your plugin to be available on PyPI, but not visible on the napari hub, submit an issue on the [napari hub repository] (https://github.com/chanzuckerberg/napari-hub/issues/new) or send an email to `team@napari-hub.org` and it will be removed.
+If you want your plugin to be available on PyPI, but not visible on the napari hub, you can add a `.napari/config.yml` file to the root of your repository with a visibility key.
+For details, see the [customization guide](https://github.com/chanzuckerberg/napari-hub/blob/main/docs/customizing-plugin-listing.md#visibility).

 ## 5. Share your plugin with the world